 - when to iterate or test more, and

-- how many concurrent design iteration processes should be running at a time.
+- how many concurrent design iteration processes should be running at a time?

-- Non-parallel work: Make use of all resources available to solve other aspects of the product asynchronously and involve designer to start working on the validated solutions too.
+- Non-parallel work: Make use of all resources available to solve other aspects of the product asynchronously and involve the designer to start working on the validated solutions too.
 This reduces the product timeline significantly.

 No matter what the design problem is on the table, it's best not to try and solve everything.
-Choosing a design methodology would be completely based on what needs to solved.
+Choosing a design methodology would be completely based on what needs to be solved.
 Creating iterations and following the “Fail Faster” methodology does not only concern the design team but can also be used by other departments in the best way possible.

 Moral of the story: Failure is the key to success!
 (As quoted by a wise human being)